How to Open DMG Files on Mac

 How Do You Extract a DMG File on Mac with UnFox?

-Drag the .dmg file onto the UnFox window or use the File menu with Cmd+O. UnFox reads the disk image filesystem and displays the complete file tree with sizes.
+Drag the .dmg file onto the UnFox window or right click it in Finder and select "Extract with UnFox" from the context menu.
+You can also use the File menu with Cmd+O. UnFox reads the disk image filesystem and displays the complete file tree with individual sizes and total uncompressed size.
 Click "Extract Here" to write all files to a folder alongside the DMG, or press Cmd+Shift+E to pick a custom destination.
-UnFox handles HFS+ and APFS formatted DMG files.
-No virtual drive appears on the desktop, no ejection step is required, and extraction includes real time progress tracking with a Dock badge.
-This approach is particularly useful for developers who need to inspect app bundle contents or extract specific frameworks from a DMG distribution.
+UnFox handles HFS+ and APFS formatted DMG files, as well as both UDZO (zlib compressed) and UDBZ (bzip2 compressed) disk images.

 When Should You Extract a DMG Instead of Mounting It?